ruppec/2026mathcomps/README.md

 # Interactive Visualizations of Projective Varieties in Spherical Geometry

-Many mathematical theorems are clarified by thinking in projective space, where so-called ``points at infinity” are added to complete the geometry.
+Many mathematical theorems are clarified by thinking in projective space, where so-called "points at infinity” are added to complete the geometry.
 Often these points at infinity are left out of drawings, with their relation to the other points and to each other suggested rather than directly illustrated.
 Yet to an observer living inside of projective space, these points at infinity would be